-- (1) Includes fees for audits of our annual financial statements, reviews of the related quarterly financial statements, and services that are normally provided by independent registered public accounting firms in connection with statutory and regulatory filings or engagements, including reviews of documents filed with the SEC. - (2) Tax fees for fiscal 2016 consist of \$126,350 for tax advice and tax planning and \$58,495 for tax compliance including the preparation, review and filing of tax returns.
-Tax fees for fiscal 2015 consisted of \$108,950 for tax compliance including the preparation, review and filing of tax returns and \$91,505 for tax advice and tax planning
+- (1) Includes fees for audits of our annual financial statements and its internal control over financial reporting, reviews of the related quarterly financial statements, and services that are normally provided by independent registered public accounting firms in connection with statutory and regulatory filings or engagements, including reviews of documents filed with the SEC. - (2) Tax fees for fiscal 2017 consist of \$3,495 for tax advice.
+Tax fees for fiscal 2016 consist of \$126,350 for tax advice and tax planning and \$58,495 for tax compliance including the preparation, review and filing of tax returns.
+The Company engaged a different tax services firm for fiscal year 2017 going forward.